tuanhdao/MEDLabSocial/README.md

 - Added PANAS questions to the post-task questionnaire and items about believability.
 - Output file includes a .CSV file that can easily be used to analyze behavioral data.

-## 9. Troubleshooting
+## 10. Troubleshooting
 - Installing 2023.x.x versions of PsychoPy currently throws a fatal error of missing environmenttools.
 Only use 2022.x.x. versions to avoid this problem.
+- 8/1/2023: Seems like a Baud rate that is too high will cause missing triggers.
+Set to 9600 to fix this issue.